Fahim Rahman

 Healthcare employees encounter a wide range of situations where whistleblower protections may apply.
 Reporting misconduct is not only a legal right but also a moral responsibility.
 Some common scenarios include:

 • Patient safety violations: Instances where healthcare providers fail to follow proper safety protocols, such as improper sterilization, medication errors, or neglect in patient care.
 Such violations can have life-threatening consequences and must be addressed.
+California law provides additional protections for healthcare workers who report unsafe patient care or facility conditions.

 • Fraud or abuse in billing and insurance claims: Examples include submitting claims for services not provided, overbilling for procedures, or falsifying patient records.
 Detecting and reporting such practices protects both patients and the integrity of the healthcare system.